george0st/Ff2Cql/nifi/cql-processor/docs/swot/boomi-swot.md

   - CI/CD - own

   ### 1.5 Architecture
-  - limited amount of molecules, from 3 to 10
+  - Limited amount of molecules/nodes (from 3 to 10)

   ### 1.6 Key contributors